Softsysteme/cems_opensource/Studio/projects/sampleMobileSiebel/Readme.txt

 This project provides an access to a Siebel Customers Database.

-This mobile application will access a Siebel application, and after logging in, display a list of customers cards.
-Several basic operations will be available, as searching, getting details or display customer address on a map.
+This mobile application will access a Siebel application, and after logging in, displays a list of customers cards.
+Several basic operations are available, as searching, getting details or display customer address on a map.

 The purpose of this project is to: